LyonSyonII/hunt-rs/README.md

     -v, --verbose  Print verbose output
                    It'll show all errors found: e.g. "Could not read /proc/81261/map_files"

+    -s, --simple   Prints without formatting (without "Contains:" and "Exact:")
+                   Useful for pairing it with other commands like xargs

 ### Args
     <NAME>  Name of the file/folder to search